isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_aug.rst

 You can find it `here <https://isb-cgc.shinyapps.io/MutStatusSurvivalCurves/>`_.

-Using the R programming language, Shiny is an easy way to produce interactive visualizations that can be hosted on the web, making public sharing possible.
+Using the R programming language, Shiny is an easy way to produce interactive visualizations that can be hosted on the web.

-Shiny sites need to have a shiny server, and one easy way to have your sites hosted is by using the shinyapps.io service, which is provided by the same company that produces the RStudio (has a builtin Shiny server for dev work).
+Shiny sites are hosted by a shiny server, which you can set up locally or use the free shinyapps.io service, which is provided by the same company that produces the RStudio (which has a builtin Shiny server for dev work).

-In the past, we've shown how queries can be programmatically built up; here we're going to provide some user interfaces to variables that are inserted into the BigQuery (like gene names).
+In the past, we've shown how queries can be programmatically built up; here we're going to provide a user interface to collect variables that are inserted into the BigQuery (like gene names).

 The query is going to look at patient survival, and how survival rates change